ilyasotkov/learning-kubernetes/labs/lab1/upgrade-cluster.md

 ### GKE

-All commited changes to the `gke-cluster.tf` can be applied by `terraform apply` and handled by the CI pipeline
+All commited changes to the `gke-cluster.tf` can be applied by `terraform apply` and handled by the CI pipeline.

 #### ⚠️ Terraform GKE outstanding issues